FOR UPDATES and Membership -please scroll down to middle of page

 breed can be traced to the early 18 century (1700’s) and is

 considered the first American breed of horse.
 They were established from Spanish

 and English horses.
 The Spanish Jennet , Irish Hobby, and Galloway ponies (also extinct) of

 Scotland are frequently mentioned as a probable early source.
 The Narragansett

-for horse races allowed in Rhode Island (forbidden elsewhere) and for use by most
+for horse races, which were allowed in Rhode Island (forbidden elsewhere), and for use by most

 Later massive exporting to the Caribbean and many cross outs of the remaining horses

 led the purest form of the breed into extinction as the last recorded pacer